 In 2000, I located to Presidio County in Far West Texas, and soon thereafter began my pursuit as a serious watercolorist.
 From 2006 to 2016, I lived in Casa Piedra, a ghost town located 25 miles from the Mexican border and 45 miles south of Marfa, Texas.
 During my time in the Trans-Pecos region, I established myself as a reputable landscape painter, with four solo shows in Marfa.

-In 2019, I moved to Cambria, California and have the challenge of painting the enchanting landscape of the Central Coast.
-I hope to have my website updated soon with new paintings...
+In 2019, I moved to Cambria, California and I currently have the beautiful challenge of painting the enchanting landscape of the Central Coast.